215-967-9070

 Our law firm has handled divorce, property division, spousal support, alimony pendente lite and child support matters, when people live overseas, but have Philadelphia area family law cases in court.
 We have experience representing people living in North America, South

-Do You Have to Pay Child Support if You Have 50/50 Custody in PA?
+Do I Have to Pay Child Support if I Have 50/50 Custody in PA

 The Types of Custody Orders in Pennsylvania

 Child custody in Pennsylvania vary greatly depending upon families’ needs, desires, resources, and parental fitness.
 Ultimately, a court decides who gets custody based upon the best interests of the child.
-This article explains the types of child custody arrangements a
+This article outlines and explains the types of child custody

-How Long Does a Divorce Take in PA?
+How Long Does a Divorce Take in PA: Timeline Expectations

 Learn how long a divorce can take in Pennsylvania and what factors and issues can prolong divorce proceedings from the Philadelphia divorce lawyers at Schwartz, Fox & Saltzman, LLC.
 A divorce in Pennsylvania can be completed in as little as